jupyter/accessibility/testing/jupyterlab/README.md

 To run the tests in this directory you need the following pre-requisites:

-- mamba
+- mamba (or conda)

-- Your system must also meet the [Playwright system requirements](https://playwright.dev/docs/library#system-requirements).
+- Your system must also meet the [Playwright system requirements](https://playwright.dev/docs/library#system-requirements)

 ## :zap: Running the tests